AI tool buying guide

 Premium seats should be limited to developers with daily agentic coding usage.

-Published paid monthly starting point for Cursor: about $20/seat/mo.
+Published starting price for Cursor: about $20/seat/month.

 • Keep Copilot only if GitHub governance or broad IDE coverage is still required.